 4. Nonprofit organizations recognized by the IRS as 501(c)3 or a similar tax exemption such as a school district or unit of county or local government.

 5. Agencies that maintain accounting records and monitor the use of United Way funds.
-Organizations must maintain an appropriate ratio of fundraising and administrative overhead to that spent for delivery of programs - generally a minimum of 70% of income to program services.
+Organizations must maintain an appropriate ratio of fundraising and administrative overhead to that spent for delivery of programs.

 6. Agencies that are in compliance with antiterrorist funding in accordance with the USA PATRIOT Act.